masterfrog99/simplecalculator/README.md

-SUper simple and newbie calculator in python
+Super simple and newbie calculator in python